 Google Safe Browsing is very good at blocking fake AV pages.
-We report to Google on fake AV domains we identify, which they don't block, but we're noticing that there are fewer and fewer which they don't already block.
+We report to Google on fake AV domains we identify that they don't block, but we're noticing that there are fewer and fewer they don't already block.

-seem to have staged a come back and we're seeing them more and more frequently since last week-end.
+This type of malicious page seems to have staged a comeback, and we're seeing them more and more frequently since last weekend.
 In this scenario, the user is tricked into downloading an executable disguised as a video codec or new flash version.

 |Internet Explorer 8||5/6|

 Internet Explorer did a great job at flagging the fake video sites.
-Google Safe browsing, surprisingly had a very low rate of success.
+Google Safe browsing, surprisingly, had a very low rate of success.